MEV1N/prediction/README.md

 - Updated with each feedback submission

 **`predictNext(sequence)`**
-- Main prediction function using weighted mean approach
+- Main prediction function using lag features
 - Finds mode of recent 5 states
-- Applies weighted mean to that category
-- Returns prediction object with label, roughValue, and confidence
+- Returns prediction object with label and confidence (no numeric estimate)

 ## Usage Workflow